kautukdwivedi/bulk_whatsApp_sender/README.md

 <br />
 Steps to setup:-<br />
 1.)
 Download files <br />
 2.)
-In case you are using chrome browser just channgs executablePath of browser to google-chrome<br />
+In case you are using chrome browser just channgs executablePath of browser to google-chrome in sender.js<br />
 3.)
 ExecutablePath for browser in Linux can be find by using "which google-chrome" in cmd and directly searched in Windows using properties<br />
 4.)
 Set up dependencies by using "npm install --save" in terminal<br />
 5.) run on cmdL : chmod +x sender.js<br />